Belgium: 10 April 2019

 - regulated markets, multilateral trading facilities (MTFs) and organised trading facilities (OTFs).

-The German regulator (BaFin) will be empowered to allow the UK entities covered by the transitional regime that have operated in Germany under the European passport regime so far to continue providing certain services without a German license, each for a period of up to 21 months following a hard Brexit:
+The German regulator (BaFin) is empowered to allow the UK entities covered by the transitional regime that have operated in Germany under the European passport regime so far to continue providing certain services without a German license, each for a period of up to 21 months following a hard Brexit:

 - for UK payment institutions and electronic money institutions, BaFin may similarly determine that the respective passport regime under the German Payment Services Supervision Act (ZAG) continues to apply, fully or partially.